Bioinstrumentation: Electrical Safety and Risk Classification

 Class 1, class 2, and class 3 appliance classifications are defined by the IEC and are used to define how the device is protected against electric shock.
 Class 1 medical devices include all devices where protection from electric shock is achieved through wire insulation and a protected earth.
 Class 2 medical devices are classified by the presence of at least two layers of wire insulation - one basic layer insulation and a supplemental insulating layer or one layer of reinforced insulation.
 For example, cardiac monitors typically are IEC class 2 devices.
 Class 3 medical devices rely on limiting voltages to no higher than the SELV.
 This class of device does not require any protection from the input voltage for the user.
-However, it is important to note that SELV components must be insulated by two layers of protection from components operating about the SELV.
+SELV components must be insulated by two layers of protection from components operating about the SELV.
 Some examples of IEC class 3 devices are pacemakers and AEDs.

 As the device class designation designates the method of electric protection, the type designation of the device denotes the degree of protection against electric shock.
 This is quantified by the maximum permitted leakage current from the device.
 Type designations are defined by the IEC 60601 standard.
 Type B applied parts have a maximum leakage current of 100μA and cannot be directly connected to the heart.
 Type BF applied parts have the same requirement for maximum leakage current, but differ in the fact that they are an isolated or floating device with conductive contact with the user.
 These would include a device such as a blood pressure monitor.
 Type CF applied parts have the most strict requirements and is used for devices that come in direct contact with the heart.
 The maximum leakage current is 10μA.
 An example of type CF applied parts is are dialysis machines.